novdov/word2vec-tanh/README.md

 ## Python Implementation of Word2Vec

-Implementation of Word2Vec has one more layer with tanh
+Python Implementation of Word2Vec which has one more layer with tanh

 - Used Library